staciawyman/cortado/README.md

 ## OUTPUT:
 A summary file is produced with output for one sample per line.
 I usually copy the output_summary.txt file contents into the Excel manifest workbook to return to the experimenter.

+The output file has the following columns:
+	-Total reads
+	-Aligned reads
+	-PercentAligned
+	-Unmodified reads
+	-%Unmodified
+	-CutsiteSubs
+	-%CutsiteSubs
+	-NHEJ-number of reads with insertion or deletion occurring withing 3bp to either side of cutsite (windowsize can be changed by user)
+	-%NHEJ (NHEJ reads/aligned reads)
+	-MainSite-reads edited at the primary site
+	-Main% (MainSite reads/aligned reads)
+	-EditSiteN-number of reads with this site edited -Edit% (EditSiteN reads/aligned reads)
+	-All_HDR_Pos-number of reads where all possible sites are edited -All_Edit% (All_HDR_Pos/aligned reads)

 ## ERROR CHECKING:
 Sometimes there are errors in the input manifest.
 I've found the best way to check for these is to grep for "ERROR" in the log file: